Maths

 We have a robust approach to tracking and assessment for mathematics, which ensures teachers identify and tackle any gaps in learning and address them as soon as possible using adaptive teaching strategies and flexible and timely ‘keep-up’ interventions, including pre-teach, to ensure all children are lesson ready.
 This helps pupils embed key concepts, use knowledge fluently and develops their understanding.

-At the end of every term, children from Y2 to Y6 complete a summative assessment based on the content taught that term and from previous years.
+In Year 1, children's progress towards key foundational knowledge is carefully tracked through the year.
+In years 2 to 6, at the end of every term, children complete a summative assessment based on the content taught that term and from previous years.
 This is based on Maths Guidance: key stages 1 and 2 and focuses on the essential skills, knowledge and understanding that children need from the previous year groups, so that all children are ready to progress onto the new learning.
 Teachers use a range of adaptive teaching strategies to ensure that all children secure strong foundations to access the curriculum.

 Children are then assessed at the end of each academic year, on all key areas from the Maths Guidance: key stages 1 and 2 for their year group.